This article was updated on 28 March 2022.

 The economic impact of the COVID-19 pandemic on young people has been severe and more young people are receiving assistance through Government employment services.

 - Young people are more at risk of long-term unemployment and therefore welfare dependence.
-As at June 2021, over 216,000 young people were on Job Seeker or Youth Allowance (other) payment
+As at February 2022, approximately 153,300 young people were on Job Seeker or Youth Allowance (other) payment.

-The youth unemployment rate at 10.2 per cent is more than double the seasonally adjusted national rate of 4.9 per cent (as at June 2021).
-Youth Jobs PaTH—Prepare, Trial and Hire creates opportunities for young Australians under 25 years to improve their job readiness, work experience, and move away from a lifetime of welfare.
+At 9.3 per cent, the youth unemployment rate is more than double the seasonally adjusted national rate of 4.0 per cent (as at February 2022).
+Youth Jobs PaTH creates opportunities for young Australians under 25 years to improve their job readiness, work experience, and move away from a lifetime of welfare.

 Young people who are at risk of long-term unemployment need assistance to build their work experience and skills in the workplace and have a better chance of getting a job.

 Young people have difficulty simply getting a job because competition for job vacancies is high.
 Young people are competing with other experienced job seekers who are already working or have recently worked.
 This competition makes it hard for young, inexperienced job seekers to get a foot in the door.